astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 $i$ until [Chapter 11](chEMten).
 I mention it here to stress that using the $i$ is not the **only** way to keep track of the minus sign.

+Once you have the concept of a four-vector, mathematically, it is useful to also have a method of displaying them, graphically.
+Such a graph is called a "spacetime diagram".
+I will give a brief introduction to them here, and then we will explore their properties in much more depth in [Chapter 5](chSTdiag).

 ```{note}
 For the purposes of this book, there are only five things you need
 to remember about Einstein notation: